Skip to main content

 ...

-Also if a record key is configured, then it's also advisable to specify a precombine or ordering field, to correctly handle cases where the source data has
+Configuring keys for a Hudi table, has a new implications on the table.
+If record key is set by the user, upsert is chosen as the write operation.
+Also if a record key is configured, then it's also advisable to specify a precombine or ordering field, to correctly handle cases where the source data has multiple records with the same key.
+See section below.

 Hudi also allows users to specify a precombine field, which will be used to order and resolve conflicts between multiple versions of the same record.
-This is very important for use-cases like applying database CDC logs to a Hudi table, where a given record may be appear multiple times in the source data due to repeated upstream updates.
+This is very important for use-cases like applying database CDC logs to a Hudi table, where a given record may appear multiple times in the source data due to repeated upstream updates.
 Hudi also uses this mechanism to support out-of-order data arrival into a table, where records may need to be resolved in a different order than their commit time.
-For e.g using a created_at timestamp field as the precombine field will prevent older versions of a record from overwriting newer ones or being exposed to queries, even if they are written at a later commit time to the table.
+For e.g. using a created_at timestamp field as the precombine field will prevent older versions of a record from overwriting newer ones or being exposed to queries, even if they are written at a later commit time to the table.
 This is one of the key features, that makes Hudi, best suited for dealing with streaming data.

 // spark-shell